 1963 Impala Identification

-The 1963 Impala is more angular than its predecessor, with two straight lines down the sides instead of the slanted lower body line seen on the '62.
+The 1963 Impala changed to a more angular design than its predecessor, with two straight lines down the sides instead of the slanted lower body line seen on the '62.
 The headlamps were moved inside the grille once again, and the park lamps became smaller, sitting below and between the headlamps with no more visual overlap.

 One way to identify a '63 Impala is to look for the continuous ring of trim that surrounds its triple taillights.
 This can be seen clearly in the image above.